shashanknainwal/AI_COACHING_ASSISTANT/README.md

 ```

 Component Interactions:
-1. Streamlit UI captures user input (code or text)
+1. Streamlit UI captures user input (code, text, or STEM questions)
 2. AI Coach communicates with AWS Bedrock using boto3
 3. Code Sandbox executes Python code in isolated environment
+4. Adaptive Learning system manages progression and content delivery
-4. Helper functions format AI responses for display
+5. Helper functions format AI responses for display
-5. Results are rendered in the Streamlit UI
+6. Results are rendered in the Streamlit UI
-6. Error handling occurs at each step with appropriate user feedback
+7. Error handling occurs at each step with appropriate user feedback
-7. All components maintain stateless operation for reliability
+8. All components maintain stateless operation for reliability